Staying current protects you, and the people around you.

 Upon completion, the successful candidate will receive Wilderness Medical Associates’ Anaphylaxis, and BLS/Healthcare Provider-level CPR certifications as well as the appropriate certification – WFR or WEMS, for those eligible.

-Upon successful completion, graduates will receive Wilderness Medical Associates’ Anaphylaxis and the appropriate certification – WFR or WEMS for those eligible.
+Upon successful completion of a WAFA, graduates will receive Wilderness Medical Associates’ Anaphylaxis and the appropriate certification – WFR or WEMS for those eligible.
 This course includes single person, adult only CPR.
 It will be the candidate’s responsibility to pass a BLS/Healthcare Provider-level CPR elsewhere before their WFR certification is considered valid by WMA.
 A WAFA level certification can be rectified by repeating a WAFA course or completing the 2-Day WAFA Recert course.